ionicstraw/all-i-can-give-u-is-sep-oct-nov-dec-jan-if-i-dont-get-in-then-WhatCouldPossiblyHappen-IDunnoAnymore/README.md

 my bro left for san diego for NeurIPS this morning, so we did thanksgiving yesterday bc he & his wife wouldnt be here today, so today, me and my parents are doing something else, i dunno what lol

+my brother was asking me what to do in los angeles bc hes going there after neurips, next week with his wife and i was like LOL go to erehwon hahahaha i dunno thats the only thing prolly that city has over los angeles, idc about los angeles hahahaha

 ------------------
 # Oct
 ------------------